Skip to main content

 Alternative Break Overview

 Alternative Breaks are multi-day service-based trips for academic credit that focus on serving communities both near and far.
 You will have the opportunity to learn about social and environmental issues, meet other Boise State students, and build your resume.
-Trips take place in both the fall and spring semesters during break periods.
+Trips take place during break periods in fall, spring, and summer.
 Trip offerings are based on student interests and community needs.

 LEAD 225